KxSystems/docs-v1/docs/ml/nlp.md

 returns as a float the document’s significance to the rest of the corpus.

-This is an example of comparing the first chapter with the rest of the book.
+Comparing the first chapter with the rest of the book:
 ```q
 q).nlp.compareDocToCorpus[corpus`keywords;0]
 0.03592943 0.04720108 0.03166343 0.02691693 0.03363885 0.02942622 0.03097797 0.04085023 0.04321152 0.02024251 0.02312604 0.03604447 0.02903568 0.02761553 0.04809854 0.03634777 0.02755392 0.02300291